How to Generate Email Leads to Grow Your Small Business

 A few rules to follow from day one:

-• Keep your signup forms short.
+• Keep your sign-up forms short and simple.
 The less you ask for, the more likely people are to complete the form.
-Usually, just name and email will do.
+Name and email are usually all you need.

-• Test different signup placements.
-Try adding forms in your website header, footer, blog posts, and social bios to see what converts best.
+• Test where you put your forms.
+Try adding sign-up forms in your website header, footer, blog posts, and social media bios to see what gets the best results.

-• Use mobile-friendly forms.
-Make sure your forms and pop-ups look great and are easy to tap on a smartphone.
-With more than 60% of web traffic now coming from mobile devices, it’s probable that many people will be viewing them on a phone screen.
+• Make sure your forms are mobile-friendly.
+With more than 60% of web traffic now coming from mobile devices, your forms have to be easy to use on a small screen.

 When you focus on building your list the right way, every new subscriber is worth more because they actually want to hear from you.
 That’s the foundation of effective email marketing.